Aluminati/meteor-react-autoform/README.md

 ### ReactAutoForm parameters
  - `collection={HelpDesk}` REQUIRED  You must provide the collection you wish to use for building your form.
  - `useFields={['name', 'text']}` OPTIONAL  Only the fields `name` and `description` will be in the built form.
+ - `formClass="myCustomFormClass"` OPTIONAL  You may provide a custom className for the form, otherwise it will use the default `autoform_{$collectionName}`

 ## SimpleSchema object
 #### Example